systeminit/si/app/docs/src/reference/vocabulary.md

 authentication functions attached to it.
 They are used to provide access to cloud providers, etc.

-## Edge

-A representation of a relationship between one component's Output Socket and another component's input socket.

 ## Entity

 This word encapsulates relevant objects that can be mutated, used, or are actors in System Initiative.
 The Audit Trail dashboard makes use of this term to standardize all relevant objects seen in Audit Logs.

 ### Entity Type

 This is the type of an entity.
 A "Component" and a "Func" are entity types in System Initiative.

 ### Entity name

 This is the name of an entity.
 A "Component" could have the name "Server" and a Func could have the name "Validate Container Image".

 ## HEAD